-16. PROJECT SITE VISITS AND PROGRAM MONITORING:
+14. PROJECT SITE VISITS AND PROGRAM MONITORING:

 TCCY staff will make an on-site visit at least once a year to view the program in progress and review program records.
 The purpose of the visit is to provide technical assistance to ensure that programs are doing well and meeting stated goals and objectives.
+On-site visits may be virtual, at the discretion of TCCY.

-The program will also have a CPO Review conducted by TCCY staff.
+The program will also have a CPO review conducted by TCCY staff.
 The monitor will examine claims for reimbursement, fiscal records, program records, personnel records and other records, if needed.

-17. PERSONNEL REQUIREMENTS:
+15. PERSONNEL REQUIREMENTS: